Historic Seattle and Seattle Theatre Group make offer to buy Showbox

 Naomi West, director of philanthropy and engagement with Historic Seattle, declined to say how much the partners offered.

-Representatives of the Showbox’s owner, Roger Forbes, could not immediately be reached for comment.

-Historic Seattle had made a preliminary offer earlier this year to purchase The Showbox, though no agreement was reached at the time.
+Historic Seattle had made a preliminary offer earlier this year to purchase the Showbox, though no agreement was reached at the time.

 The 80-year-old Showbox music hall, on First Avenue between Union and Pike streets, has hosted big acts from the jazz age to today’s pop stars.
 Last year, it looked like the Showbox would be demolished when developer Onni Group filed initial plans to erect a 44-story tower on the site.
-But when the Seattle City Council passed an ordinance that temporarily placed the music venue within the Pike Place Market Historical District, effectively blocking a deal to sell the property to a developer, Onni backed out.
+But Onni backed out after the Seattle City Council passed an ordinance that temporarily placed the music venue within the Pike Place Market Historical District, effectively blocking a deal to sell the property to a developer.

-Showbox owner Forbes sued and a King County Superior Court judge struck down the city’s ordinance.
-The two parties later reached a settlement in which the city will pay the Forbes $915,000 in legal fees and other costs.
+Showbox owner Roger Forbes sued and a King County Superior Court judge struck down the city’s ordinance.
+The two parties later reached a settlement in which the city would pay Forbes $915,000 in legal fees and other costs.

 As part of the deal, Forbes granted the city “the exclusive and freely assignable first right and option” to buy the property and “Showbox” name for $41.4 million.

+Aaron Pickus, a representative for Forbes, said in a statement Tuesday night: “Regarding any potential sale of 1426 First Avenue, the owner has and will always consider any purchaser that offers fair market-value for the property.
+For example, the recent settlement agreement with the City of Seattle created an option to purchase the property for $41.4 million.
+This option has not yet been exercised by the City.”

-The deal was also contingent upon the Landmarks Preservation Board and City Council placing no controls — the specific restrictions that would actually protect elements of the venue, such as the marquee — on the property.
+The settlement deal between Forbes and the city was also contingent on the Landmarks Preservation Board and City Council placing no controls — the specific restrictions that would actually protect elements of the venue, such as the marquee — on the property.
 So, if a buyer never materializes or is unable to reach a purchase agreement, the settlement could be terminated and an unprotected Showbox could potentially hit the market.

 The autonomous preservation board, which recommended granting the venue landmark status this summer, is under no legal obligation to comply with the settlement terms and could recommend controls as it sees fit.